swift-server/swift-aws-lambda-runtime/readme.md

 1. The library calls AWS Lambda Runtime Engine `/next` endpoint to retrieve the next invocation request.
 2. The library parses the response HTTP headers and populate the Context object.
 3. The library reads the `/next` response body and attempt to decode it.
 Typically it decodes to user provided `In` type which extends `Decodable`, but users may choose to write Lambda functions that receive the input as String or `ByteBuffer` which require less, or no decoding.
-4. The library hands off the `Context` and `In` payload to the user provided handler.
+4. The library hands off the `Context` and `In` event to the user provided handler.
 In the case of `LambdaHandler` based handler this is done on a dedicated `DispatchQueue`, providing isolation between user's and the library's code.
 5. User provided handler processes the request asynchronously, invoking a callback or returning a future upon completion, which returns a Result type with the Out or Error populated.
 6. In case of error, the library posts to AWS Lambda Runtime Engine `/error` endpoint to provide the error details, which will show up on AWS Lambda logs.
 7. In case of success, the library will attempt to encode the  response.
 Typically it encodes from user provided `Out` type which extends `Encodable`, but users may choose to write Lambda functions that return a String or `ByteBuffer`, which require less, or no encoding.
 The library then posts the response to AWS Lambda Runtime Engine `/response` endpoint to provide the response to the callee.